Covid-19: Two more deaths linked to coronavirus in NI

 Source: Department of Health Northern Ireland

-On Wednesday, the Republic of Ireland recorded five more Covid-19-related deaths, taking the country's total to 4,732.
+On Thursday, the Republic of Ireland recorded seven more Covid-19-related deaths, taking the country's total to 4,737.

 Vaccines